Spear Phishing Attacks - How? Why?

-Originally published February 2024 — updated November 2025 with new Facebook phishing campaigns targeting personal and business accounts.
+Originally published February 2024 - updated May 2026 with refreshed guidance on current Facebook phishing tactics, reporting steps, and business account risks.

-Facebook remains one of the most frequently targeted platforms for phishing and account-takeover attacks.
+Facebook remains one of the most frequently targeted platforms for phishing and social engineering attacks.
 Cybercriminals continue to develop new techniques to impersonate Meta, steal login credentials, and compromise both personal and business accounts.
-This November 2025 update highlights the latest Facebook phishing scams identified by security researchers—and provides actionable steps to protect your organization.
+This 2026 refresh highlights recent Facebook phishing scams, including campaigns that target business users, and provides practical steps to protect your organization.

-Recent research uncovered large-scale attacks using Facebook’s own external link warning pages to enhance credibility.
-Attackers build redirect chains that start from Facebook’s legitimate interface, making users more likely to trust the link.
+Recent research uncovered attacks using Facebook's own external-link warning pages to make malicious links look more trustworthy.
+Attackers build redirect chains that start from Facebook's legitimate interface, making users more likely to trust the next click.
+Meta explains how its suspicious-link warnings work in its link safety guidance.

 This tactic blends platform-level trust with social engineering, making the attack harder to spot.
 Even users who are security-conscious may assume the link is safe because Facebook generated the warning dialog.